OrdinaryMagician/saya_m/README.md

 *"Glad I'm compatible with these, just like Ibuki is.
 Means I can just drink the stuff without basically blowing myself up in the process.
 No bullshit ultra failed heals here."*

 A boost of 100 HP with each use.
 There is no upper cap to how much you can get out of these, although going over 100 HP will make your health drop faster and faster.
 Proven to be lethal for mortals if overused *(good thing you're not mortal)*.
 Always automatically used on pickup.

-### Armor Nugget *[Armor Bonus]*

-*"Got these from Tach-Engine.
-They work exactly as advertised."*

-A fine piece from the **Demolitionist** arsenal, now for **Saya** to make use of.
-Due to her organic body, however, these are absorbed much more efficiently, giving 5 points of armor each up to a 200 point cap.
-Note that you can't hold spares.

 ### Armor Padding *[Green Armor]*